 Email or call us for a copy of our "Find our fungi!" fungi identification and recording booklet and we will mail it out to you.

-You can find tips on how to improve identification (details and photo features to include) on the FungiMap website and in our booklet.
+You can find tips on how to improve identification (details and photo features to include) on the FungiMap website, in our booklet and identification chart.

 For information about fungi events and training opportunities in the SAMDB region: